leifursteinn/AMUcalculator/README.md

 Program which calculates the mass of a chemical when given the amount of each atom.
 - Each atom is represented by its abbreviation in the periodic table.
-- Masses are according to the Reykjavík Junior College (MR)'s officially taught periodic table.
+- Masses are according to the Reykjavík Junior College (MR)'s officially taught periodic table as of 11/24/2020